OpenVZ-based VMs get automatically created by our system immediately after the payment is received for the associated order.

 Below them can be viewed bandwidth limit and usage, available RAM, and available storage space.

-- HTML5 Serial console - provides out-of-band access for the VM, which is quite convenient for debugging connectivity issues.
+The console provides out-of-band access for the VM, which is quite convenient for debugging connectivity issues.

 We have enabled this device by default on all of our OpenVZ VPS plans, however, you will need to activate it from within your VPS as well.
 This can be done from this button.